open-risk/openNPL/docs/source/installation.rst

     python manage.py makemigrations
     python manage.py migrate

 Step 5.
 Create a superuser.
-Use admin/admin as login/password as a reminder that this instance of openNPL should NOT be used for anything remotely sensitive!
+Suggestion: Use admin/admin as login/password as a reminder that this instance of openNPL should NOT be used for anything remotely sensitive!

 .. code:: bash